-VR has entered into 64 new Extended Service Support Plan Agreements from January 1, 2019 through December 31, 2019.
-These 64 new agreements are in addition to the agreements previously established and still ongoing.
+VR has entered into 40 new Extended Service Support Plan Agreements from January 1, 2020 through June 30, 2021.
+These 40 new agreements are in addition to the agreements previously established and are ongoing.

 Providers of long term supports are required to document twice monthly contact with each consumer successfully working in the community, and to maintain this documentation in case files for the duration of that consumer's job.
 This information is reported monthly to the VR Supported Employment Coordinator for tracking purposes.